Lokathor/gba-from-scratch/book_src/introduction.md

 Before trying to cover any particular subject in close detail, let's get a "high level" summary of the overall abilities and limits of the device.

+## User Input

+There's a "plus pad" giving 4-direction input.
+Also two main face buttons "A" and "B", along with two secondary face buttons "Start" and "Select".
+Finally there's two shoulder buttons "L" and "R".
+All these controls are digital, they read as either pressed or not-pressed.

+The two main GBA models, the original and the "SP", have slightly different orientation of the controls, but they still both have the same set of controls.
+The A button is always to the right of the B button.
+Start and Select aren't so consistent: on the original model they're vertically oriented (Start on top), and with the SP they're horizontal (Start on the right).

+## Video Capabilities

+The GBA's screen is 240 pixels wide and 160 pixels tall.

+The pixels support Red/Green/Blue color, with 5 bits per channel.

+There's 4 background layers that can use various display modes.
+The GBA can also display 128 "objects" on the screen, independent of the backgrounds.
+Layers and objects have a "priority" system when there's overlap, which you can think of as being the "distance" from the viewer.
+Lower priority elements are "closer" and so they will be drawn when they overlap with a higher priority element.
+Objects always draw over top of a background of the same priority.
+When two layers or two objects have the same priority, the lower index element gets drawn.

+While one of the background modes does support direct-color "bitmap" output, it takes an immense amount of CPU time to animate a full bitmap image.
+Almost all GBA games are drawn using one of the indirect-color "paletted" background modes.
+Paletted color on the GBA can be in either 4-bits per pixel (4bpp) or 8-bits per pixel (8bpp).
+An index value of 0 is always a "transparent" pixel, which shows the element "behind" the given pixel.
+This means that 4-bit images have 15 actual colors available to them, and 8-bit images have 255 colors available.

+While drawing, pixels are updated from left to right in each line, and top to bottom down the screen.
+The display unit takes 4 CPU cycles to determine the color for each pixel.
+After the visible 240 pixels of each line are drawn, there's also a 68-pixel "horizontal blank" (h-blank) before the next line begins.
+After all 160 lines are drawn, there's also a 68-line "vertical blank" (v-blank) period before the screen draw cycle starts over.
+Changes to any video related memory or controls usually take effect as soon as they are made, so video settings should usually only be altered during h-blank and/or v-blank periods to avoid graphical artifacts.

+The entire draw loop runs at 59.73 FPS, which means that GBA games can run at "60 fps" if you round up just a tiny bit.

+## Sound Capabilities

+The GBA has the same four sound generator chips that were available on the original Game Boy:
+* Two pulse generators.
+* One programmable wave loop generator.
+* One noise generator.

+The GBA also has two First-in-first-out (FIFO) buffers which can play back 8-bit per sample audio recordings.

+## Direct Memory Access (DMA)

+There are four Direct Memory Access units in the GBA.
+Basically these are specialized units for copying data between two parts of memory.
+They can also be used to set a span of memory to a particular value.

+The GBA's DMA units perform a "block transfer", sometimes called a "burst transfer".
+This means that once they begin operating, the entire transfer is completed before they stop.
+While they are in operation, the CPU's execution is paused.

+The four different DMA unit each have some restrictions on what address regions they can use as source and destination address values.

+A DMA memory copy will run slightly faster than even a well optimized CPU copying routine.
+A DMA memory set will usually run slightly slower than an optimized CPU routine.

+The main advantage of using DMA is that they can be set to perform a transfer automatically under certain conditions.
+* At the start of h-blank
+* At the start of v-blank
+* When a FIFO sound buffer is empty.

+The downside of using the DMA units is that, because they pause the CPU, they prevent hardware interrupts from being handled until after the transfer is complete.
+This is not always a problem, but it's sometimes preferable to have the CPU do a "normal" memory copy if interrupt timing is essential in your program.

+## Timers

+There's four timer units in the GBA.

+Each timer is a `u16` counter, and has a configurable "reload" value that the counter is set to.
+When the timer ticks, the counter goes up by 1.
+When the counter exceeds `u16::MAX` then the timer "overflows" and resets to the reload value.

+A timer can be configured to tick every 1, 64, 256, or 1024 CPU cycles.
+Alternatively, timer N can be configured to tick when timer N-1 overflows.
+This second mode can only be used with timers 1, 2, and 3, since timer 0 doesn't have an "N-1" timer.

+Between the configurable reset value and tick speed, you can configure the timers to tick at just about any speed you could ever need.

+## Serial Port Communication

+The GBA has a serial port, which mostly allows communication with other GBAs via link cable.

+There's other hardware that can be hooked to the GBA's serial port,  but mostly it's for the link cable.

 ## The CPU's Address Space

 | Address | Region |